Child, Adolescent, and Adult Psychiatry

 1) Mayo Clinic Guide to Your Baby's First Year 2012, Mayo Clinic Press, Paperback, $16

 Excellent information on child development, what to expect, parenting and the health of your child and family.

 2) Assertive Discipline For Parents, Revised edition, by Lee Canter with Marlene Canter, (authors of Homework Without Tears) 1993, 2009 eBook, Perennial Library press + Harper Collins, paperback, $13

 One of the best books for parents who too often give in and need help setting firm, not harsh, limits.
 Excellent for all parents.
 And it’s concise!

 3) How To Talk So Kids Will Listen & Listen so Kids Will Talk by Adele Faber and Elaine Mazlish, updated 2/7/12 Scribner, paperback $10.88, eBook

 Another excellent classic for parents and anyone who hopes to talk to and connect to kids.
-There is also a separate book for talking with Teens and a book to help Teachers communicate to kids too.
+There are versions for Teens and Teachers.

 4) The Whole Brain Child by Daniel Siegel MD + Tina Payne Bryson PhD; 2011 paperback + eBook, Bantam Books, $10

 Excellent.
-Uses brain development and looking at yourself to provide a revised perspective on parenting.
+Uses brain development and looking at yourself to provide perspective on parenting.
 New Brainstorm (about teens) and No Drama Discipline are by the same authors.

 5) Yes, Your Teen Is Crazy by Michael Bradley EdD, 2003, Harbor Press, paperback, $ 9.95